AlicePihtjoe/paevapanus2/README.md

 DB_USER=your_database_user
 DB_PASSWORD=your_database_password

+5. npx prisma migrate dev

 Replace `your_database_host`, `your_database_name`, `your_database_user`, and `your_database_password` with your actual database credentials.

 ## Run the app

 Start the development server: npm run dev
 Open your browser and visit http://localhost:3000 to see the app in action.

 ## PivotalTracker link